jafaryor/algorithms-and-data-structures/src/advanced/linear-program.md

 ![linear-program-duality-sum](./images/linear-program-duality-sum.png)

 ### The initial basic feasible solution
 A  linear  program  can  be  feasible,  yet  the  initial  basic  solution  might  not  be feasible.
-In order to determine whether a linear program has any feasible solutions,we will formulate an __auxiliary linear program `L`<sub>`aux`</sub>__.
-For this auxiliary linear program,we can find (with a little work) a slack form for which the basic solution is feasible.
+In order to determine whether a linear program has any feasible solutions, we will formulate an __auxiliary linear program `L`<sub>`aux`</sub>__.
+For this auxiliary linear program, we can find (with a little work) a slack form for which the basic solution is feasible.

 #### Lemma
 Let `L` be a linear program in standard form, given as in.
 Let `x_0` bea new variable, and let `L`<sub>`aux`</sub> be the following linear program with `n + 1` variables: